 - iMac Pro (2017 and later)

-I tested macOS Catalina's Developer Beta 2 (19A487l) on a souped-up 15-inch 2019 MacBook Pro.
+I tested macOS Catalina on a tricked-out 15-inch 2019 MacBook Pro.
 Performance was solid during that time, but I would hope that it would be, as that machine runs on an 8-core 9th Gen Intel Core i9 CPU with 32GB of RAM.

 iTunes is dead, Music is a good replacement

-As you may have heard, iTunes is gone in macOS Catalina, retiring to the big app store in the sky.
-In its place, we've got Music, Podcasts and TV — three apps that look like iTunes in terms of their overall design, with a navigation menu on the left, controls at the top, and the content in list/icon form in the rest of the screen.
+Yes, the rumors of iTunes' demise are true.
+Except that its content lives on in the trio of apps dubbed Music, Podcasts and TV.
+Each resembles iTunes, with a navigation menu on the left, controls at the top, and the content in list/icon form in the rest of the screen.

 The best news out of all of this — aside from macOS matching iOS and tvOS for its media apps — is that Music doesn't drop any of iTunes' best features.
 As I hoped and wished, all of iTunes' power-user features are intact, including iCloud Music Library and support for local MP3s.

 That means you can keep adding songs to your collection from outside of Apple's library, so you're not reliant on the stuff the company clears and pays for.
 Prime examples of such personal tracks are rare concert recordings and mixtapes with uncleared samples.
 I tested this out by uploading a few albums I purchased as MP3s, changing their metadata, and watching those same songs and album names appear on all my other Apple devices.

 On top of that, though, Music has one feature iTunes didn't — and that Spotify's desktop client doesn't offer either — lyrics.
 Yes, tap the voice bubble icon and the lyrics for the song you're listening to appear in a menu on the right.